Leaf

 I was told my child has a mild tongue-tie.
 Why should I be concerned?

 The tongue is not only a muscle but also an organ.
 The tongue plays a major role in breathing, chewing, swallowing, and speech.
 To fully understand what a tongue-tie means, you have to understand the normal range of motion of the tongue and why the tongue needs to be free to move to support healthy oral function.
-The tongue must be free from the tip, as well as the back, to safely collect food, swallow, and make clear speech sounds without compensatory movements that can over time lead to facial asymmetry, orofacial pain, and Temporomandibular Disorders (TMD).
+The tongue must be free from the tip, as well as the back to with full range of motion, to safely collect food, swallow, and make clear speech sounds without compensatory movements that can over time lead to facial asymmetry, orofacial pain, and Temporomandibular Disorders (TMD).

 During breast or bottle feeding, the tongue has to have full posterior (back) elevation and contact with the soft palate around the nipple in order to get a complete seal to express the milk, like a vacuum, and swallow correctly.
 If the tissue is tight under the tongue, feeding and swallowing will be less efficient and may be a negative experience, as the baby will often develop an atypical motor pattern through using their jaw to chew the milk out of the nipple as opposed to sucking the milk out.
 When this occurs, babies usually fatigue early or feel as if they are choking due to poor oral control, and mothers can end up with nipple damage and pain.

-During conversational speech, the tongue has to stabilize from the back of the mouth up along the upper molar region so the tongue can make its superfine motor movements going from sound to sound in connected speech at a very fast rate.
+During conversational speech, the back sides of the tongue has to stabilize along the upper molar region so the tongue can make its superfine motor movements going from sound to sound in connected speech at a very fast rate.
 If the tongue cannot correctly anchor from the back, the movements will be compromised and speech can sound distorted.

 In conclusion, there’s no such thing as a mild tongue-tie.
 The severity should be determined by how severe the symptoms are and if the functions are compromised.
 At Trestle, we are experts at retraining the tongue to restore normal function without compensation.